Shopify/handy/README.md

  <img src="https://github.com/Shopify/handy/blob/main/readme_images/client_scene.png" width="600"/>
 </p>

+To build and install it you can simply go to `File -> Build And Run`.

 2. Now, switch over to the `ServerScene` - double-click it to open it, then hit play in the editor.
 You can find the scene here:

 <p align="center">